apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 The never expires policy allows tickets to exist indefinitely.

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>Use of this policy has significant consequences to overall
-security policy and should be enabled only after thorough review by a qualified security team.
+security policy and should be enabled only after a thorough review by a qualified security team.
 There are also implications to server resource usage for the ticket registries backed by filesystem storage.
 Since disk storage for tickets can never be reclaimed for those registries with this policy in effect, use of this policy with those ticket registry implementations is strongly discouraged.</p></div>